ava-cassiopeia/strict-args/README.md

 effort" basis.
 This is typically within a few days, but can sometimes take awhile as this project is maintained by one human.

-More information is available for developing with the codebase below:
+More information is available for developing with the codebase below.

 ### Development